basf/mlipx/docs/source/concept/zndraw.rst

 ZnDraw
 ======
+:code:`mlipx` uses ZnDraw as primary tool for visualisation and comparison.
+The following will give you an overview.

 The ZnDraw package provides versatile visualisation package for atomisitc structures.
 It is based on :term:`ASE` and runs as a web application.